NurulYakimKazal/Dash-App-For-Telco-Customer-Churn-Data/README.md

 5. NumPy, and
 6. Regex

-By taking advantage of Dash Bootstrap Component, the design of the dashboard is responsive to the changes of the screen size.
+By taking advantage of Dash Bootstrap Component library, the design of the dashboard is responsive to the changes of the screen size.

-Visit this link to see the dashboard in action
+Visit [NurulYakimKazal.pythonanywhere.com](http://nurulyakimkazal.pythonanywhere.com/) to see the dashboard in action!